88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 I love the freedom it gives me to uncover issues in creative ways.
 I

-prefer to dive in, trust my instincts, and see what breaks.
+dive in headfirst, trust my instincts, and see what breaks.
 I'm motivated

 by curiosity and the freedom of discovering issues through exploration.